 Volume | 30ml |

-Centella Asiatica, or Cica, is a popular ingredient in Korean skincare because of its strong skin-soothing properties.
+Centella Asiatica, or Cica, is a popular ingredient in Korean skincare because of its skin-soothing properties.
 And you'll be glad to know this ingredient is present in this moisturizer, along with tea tree.
-As a result, this product helps calm down and repair troubled skin.
+As a result, it helps calm down and repair troubled skin.
 It's optimal for those with acne-prone skin as it can soothe red and inflamed skin from breakouts.

-This moisturizer comes in a gel texture that feels cool and refreshing on the skin.
+This moisturizer comes in a gel texture that is light and refreshing on the skin, making it ideal for oily skin as well.
 Many users also like that it has a consistency that easily gets absorbed and feels comfortable to wear under makeup.
-If you're looking for something to help you hydrate your skin to balance oil-water levels without being irritating, this is a good pick!
+If you're looking for something to help hydrate your skin to balance oil-water levels without irritating it, this is a good pick!

 Skin Type | Acne-Prone, Sensitive Skin |